Highways England Road Investment Plan

 - M2 Junction 5 Improvements

-CJ Associates is providing expert technical and management services on strategy, stakeholder engagement (SE) and consultation, and the Development Consent Order (DCO) and Highways Act processes, through the Preliminary Design and the pre-application phases of work.
+CJ Associates has provided expert technical and management services on strategy, stakeholder engagement (SE) and consultation, and the Development Consent Order (DCO) and Highways Act processes, through the Preliminary Design and the pre-application phases of work.

 CJ Associates provides ongoing expert strategic support and supervision on the schemes to ensure a consistent approach and to facilitate their successful delivery.
 We are undertaking a management role in the development and implementation of SE, communications and consultation activities for the schemes and providing cross-programme oversight of the stakeholder workstreams.